-just a queer woman trying to break down body and sex taboos
+just a queer human trying to break down body and sex taboos

 PLEASURE FOR THE SAKE OF PLEASURE

-The lack of education on the functions of the female body failed me.
+The lack of education on the functions of AFAB (assigned female at birth) bodies failed me.
 I have felt ashamed, stigmatised and embarrassed of my body for most of my adolescent and adult life.
 I spent years thinking my genitals were abnormal for the labia minora extended past the labia majora.
 I spent my whole adolescence confused, embarrassed and anxious about the white substance that would appear in my pants pretty much every day.
 When it came to sexual pleasure, I didn’t just feel disappointed I couldn’t reach orgasm, I felt deeply ashamed.

 The appearance of my vulva, the vaginal discharge and my experience of anorgasmia are not conditions I should have ever been made to feel ashamed or anxious about.
 In fact, it is normal for the labia minora to extend past the labia majora (Enright, 2019).
 Discharge is a normal function of the vagina’s self-cleaning process.
 And anorgasmia is experienced by an estimated 5-10% of women (Enright, 2019).
 I was not alone in my experiences, my body was not wrong, but the cultural context in which these conditions co-existed left me stigmatised.